jpeyret/pip-stripper/README.md

 ### Scan

-The second option, `--scan`, will scan your Python source files in `--workdir` and use it to create **pip-stripper.scan.yaml**
+The second option, `--scan`, will scan your Python source files in `--workdir` and use it to create **pip-stripper.scan.yaml**.

+This is the file that contains instructions for the build phase, don't edit:
+ - adjust the configuration
+ - re-run the scan

 It will create 2 work files, `tmp.pip-stripper.imports.rpt` and `tmp.pip-stripper.freeze.rpt` to track pip packages and its best guesses at python imports, respectively.

-This is the file that contains instructions for the 3rd phase.
-Don't edit it, go

 ### Build.

 `--build` will take what it found in **pip-stripper.scan.yaml** and use it to populate `requirements.prod.txt` and `requirements.dev.txt`.

-If you don't agree with what's in those requirements files, you may need to edit **pip-stripper.yaml**.
+If what's in the requirements files doesn't fit your needs, you need to edit **pip-stripper.yaml**.

 ## Editing `pip-stripper.yaml`

-editing **pip-stripper.yaml** allows you to specify:
+This allows you to specify:

-- `pip` vs `import` alias
+- `pip` vs `import` aliases
 - specify which packages are just *workstation*-level and shouldn't go into requirements.
 - hardcode packages that need to go into either.
 - Associating your source directories to either `prod` or `dev`.